 What else is included?

 Baths!
-My house has no bath yet my toddler gets to sit back and relax in a lovely, warm bubble baby bath every single night.
-Now, let’s take a moment to compare this to the rushed, two minute shower, I’m treated to of a morning, complete with door hammering and repeated requests to come out and play “Toot toot”.
-Who gets the better deal?
+Every single night my toddler gets to sit back, relax and unwind in a lovely, warm lavender bubble bath.
+Let’s take a moment to compare this with the rushed, two minute, shower I’m treated to of a morning, complete with toddler door hammering and repeated requests to get out and play “Toot toot”.
 Oh how I dream of escaping, for just a few hours, to wallow, read and drink wine in a steaming, hot, bubbly tub.
-But let’s face it, in reality we all know I’d end up with a visitor (child not husband!) using my “bumps” as a mountain range for Thomas & Friends and who knows what I’d actually be bathing in.
+But let’s face it, in reality, we all know I’d end up with a visitor (child not husband!) using my bumps as a mountain range for Thomas & Friends and who knows what I’d actually be bathing in.
 But we can all dream right?

 And another thing about this club, it gives a free pass for pudding every day, twice a day!
 And carbs and Pom bears and other really good stuff I’m not allowed to eat because I’m permanently on a diet after growing a member for this exclusive association.
-So not only do they get to enjoy this daily indulgence, twice over, but they often get it without even having to eat all their main.
-I ask you, in what life form does that actually happen?
-We all know the rules; greens have got to come before the good stuff.
-Yet Life of Riley club membership includes refusal of veg and the right to demand fruit and yoghurt, which of course I’m happy to dish up willingly because, oh joy, it means some sort of food substance has actually been consumed today.
+Not only do they get to enjoy this daily indulgence, did I mention twice over? but they often get it without even having to eat all their main.
+In what life form does that actually happen?
+I’ll tell you; the Life of Riley life form; that magical time when veg can be refused and pudding can be demanded which, of course, I’m happy to dish up willingly because, oh joy, it means some sort of food substance has actually been consumed today.

 Members get naps, they get the park, they get trippy tv, toys and attention.
 They get carried, or pushed, when they can’t be bothered to walk.
 They get to run around naked and don’t even have to stop having fun to go and pee.
 The list goes on.
 They basically get to have constant fun all whilst shirking any kind of responsibility, taking advantage of the free